 One of the main features of eutectics is the fact that they contain an extremely high amount of interfaces.
 These interfaces can be between two phases or between two crystals of the same phase but with different crystallographic orientations.
-A typical solidified eutectic contains approx. 1 m^2 of interface per cm3 of material [82].
+A typical solidified eutectic contains approx. $1 \text{ m}^2$ of interface per cm of material [82].

 Most of the eutectic systems employed in this work are quasi-binary alloys.
-As the term "quasi-binary" indicates the system - consisting of three metals behaves like a binary one, e.g. the liquid is in an isothermic equilibrium with two solid phases $(L = A_x B_y + C)$.
-The alloys that were used were: NiAl-Mo, NiAl-Re, and NiAl-W [83-86].
+As the term "quasi-binary" indicates the system - consisting of three metals behaves like a binary one, e.g. the liquid is in isothermic equilibrium with two solid phases $(L = A_x B_y + C)$ .
+The alloys used were: NiAl-Mo, NiAl-Re, and NiAl-W [83-86].
 These eutectic composite materials are especially interesting due to their favorable mechanical properties at high temperatures (even close to their melting points).
-Another binary eutectic studied Was Ag-Cu [87, 88].
-Copper nano structures are of great interest due to the fact that copper has already widely replaced aluminum in integrated circuits, moreover the use of Cu2O in the next generation of metal-oxide-semiconductors gives merit to the investigation of these structures [89, 90].
-The interest in silver originates from its excellent electrical properties and the interest in examining these properties at very low dimensions [91-93].
+Another binary eutectic studied was Ag-Cu [87, 88].
+Copper nanostructures are of great interest due to the fact that copper has already widely replaced aluminum in integrated circuits, moreover the use of Cu2O in the next generation of metal oxide semiconductors gives merit to the investigation of these structures [89, 90].
+The interest in silver originates from its excellent electrical properties and the desire to examine these properties at very low dimensions [91-93].